 In general, the cheaper the price, the lower the accuracy.
 Most types of 3D scanners use an offset camera to triangulate points on an object, but they differ in what generates the points the scanner is reading.
 Structured light scanners are generally more accurate than laser scanning.
 This is because they don’t generate the noise caused by the laser speckle pattern.
 Details smaller than the scanner’s resolution will not be captured.

 In some cases, detail and speed matters more than accuracy.
 In reverse engineering applications, high resolution is essential.
 Low resolution is fine if you’re scanning and then printing low-cost items on a cheap consumer grade printer.

 When picking a 3D scanner, expect to pay more along with the size.
 Don’t suffer low resolution or wasted time trying to capture 3D information with a scanner too small for the job.
-Companies like Artec, for instance, will have 3D scanners capable of high-resolution imaging no matter what size you buy.

 Don’t forget to take the volume into account.
 Desktop scanners may be able to scan an object on the turntable, but they can only scan as high as the scanner can be elevated.
 That prevents tall, narrow objects from being accurately scanned.
 Handheld scanners can be manually moved around the item, so they have fewer size constraints.
 For example, if you want to scan an entire room, a handheld scanner is probably the best choice.

 Do you need to scan items nearly instantaneously?
 Handheld scanners are typically the best choice for this.
 For example, handheld scanners are perfect for scanning someone’s spinal curvature, since they can’t sit perfectly still.
 Handheld scanners are ideal for medical applications and ergonomic ones, since you can scan patients and their environment quickly and easily.